 Here is what you need

-- Extra virgin olive oil, sea salt, freshly ground pepper, and ground cumin.
+- Extra virgin olive oil, sea salt, pepper, cumin – The essential flavor foundation.

 How to make this pork stew